cvrebert/gitconfig/README.md

 ### Merge-related
 * `resolve` : Opens your graphical merge/diff tool to resolve any outstanding merge conflicts
-* `abandon-merge` : Abandons the current merge and returns the working copy to its previous state

 ### Stash-related
 * `stashes` : Lists all stashes